Incisor Teeth: Everything You Need to Know

 What are the Incisor Teeth?

 Your incisors are the 8 teeth visible at the front of your smile.
 They are responsible for shearing (aka cutting) through food, and as such have a chisel-like shape.
 This cutting tooth surface is known as your incisal edge.
-Animals that are herbivores, or primarily eat plants, have incisors that are longer and sharper than those of carnivores, or meat-eaters.
+Animals that are herbivores, or primarily eat plants, have incisors that are shorter and broader than those of carnivores, or meat-eaters.

 There are 4 types of incisor teeth in humans, each of which has its own distinct features that dentists use to distinguish from each other.